 15. Stiltsville

-Stiltsville is a historical landmark located in Key Biscayne, just 1.6 kilometres (one mile) south of Cape Florida.
-It is a collection of wood stilt houses that stands about 3 metres (10 feet) above the shallow waters.
+Stiltsville is a historical landmark located in Key Biscayne, just 1.6 kilometers (one mile) south of Cape Florida.
+It is a collection of wood stilt houses about 3 metres (10 feet) above the shallow waters.

 In the 1940s and 1950s, Stiltsville was a popular getaway destination for wealthy and influential visitors.
 A great way to see the colourful Stiltsville houses is with a thrilling Biscayne Bay boat tour.